venuswhispers/Uniswapv2_core/README.md

 Start by cloning the [Uniswap V2 Core](https://github.com/Uniswap/uniswap-v2-core) repo.
 Install dependencies with `yarn` and run tests with `yarn test` to make sure all tests pass.

+**NOTE**: This repo currently has a dependency resolution problem when installing with a lockfile.
+If a yarn.lock file exists, it is recommended to delete it before running `yarn`.

 ### Package Upgrades

 Because we want to support running tests on the EVM and OVM, let's setup the tasks for these two test suites with the following changes to `package.json`: